 Heather is a Certified Holistic Nutritionist, and she’s dedicated to making healthy plant-based meals accessible to everyone.
 I absolutely love her down-to-earth advice.
 She knows that being hyper focused on the health aspects of plant-based eating to the point of missing out on flavor isn’t realistic for everyone.
 While oils and sugars are certainly not health food, Heather knows that a drizzle here or a pinch there can help in the enjoyment of vegetables, so the option of using them is included in her recipes.

 Since this is The Plant-Based Diet Meal Plan, of course a meal plan is included!
 Heather’s three-week plan includes recipes and shopping lists for everything you need to kick-start your plant-based journey.
-Heather sprinkles handy tips throughout the three weeks, too, such as how to handle problems digesting beans and creative ways to use leftovers.
+She sprinkles handy tips throughout the three weeks, too, such as how to handle problems digesting beans and creative ways to use leftovers.

 Even if you’ve been vegan for years like I have, you’ll enjoy the flavorful recipes in The Plant-Based Diet Meal Plan.
 These dishes are all easy to make, they’re loaded with flavor, and they are filling, so you won’t be hungry half an hour after mealtime.
-These are all dishes that omnivores will easily recognize, which makes the transition even easier.
+They are all dishes that omnivores will easily recognize, which makes the transition even easier.

 - Smoothies and Breakfasts

 - Soups and Salads